Adekan: Manga

 Written and drawn by Nao Tsukiji, the chapters of Adekan have been serialized in the shōjo manga magazine Wings since its debut in the July 2007 issue.
-The first volume was released on September 1, 2008, and as of October, 2025 twenty volumes have been released in Japan.
+The first volume was released on September 1, 2008, and as of October 2025, twenty volumes have been released in Japan.
 Volumes 1 and 2 were published digitally in English by (now defunct) JManga in 2011.
-Volumes 1-10 have been licensed and published in Chinese by Tong Li Publishing Co., Ltd. Volumes 1-9 have been licensed and published in German by Egmont Manga + Anime GmbH since 2011.
+Volumes 1–10 have been licensed and published in Chinese by Tong Li Publishing Co., Ltd. Volumes 1–9 have been licensed and published in German by Egmont Manga + Anime GmbH since 2011.
 The series is currently ongoing.

-A special edition box set consisting of volumes 1-12 went on sale in June 2016.
+A special edition box set consisting of volumes 1–12 went on sale in June 2016.

 Drama CDs

 A series of Drama CDs were released by Shinkansha from 2011 to 2013.

-The Japanese voice acting cast includes; Jun Fukuyama as Shiro, Maeno Tomoaki as Kojiro, Takahiro Sakurai as Anri, as well as Takuya Sato, Kei Shindo, Nobuo Tobita, and Saki Fujita.
+The Japanese voice acting cast includes Jun Fukuyama as Shiro, Maeno Tomoaki as Kojiro, Takahiro Sakurai as Anri, as well as Takuya Sato, Kei Shindo, Nobuo Tobita, and Saki Fujita.

-Stage Play
+Stage plays

-There have been 2 stage plays, both performed in Theater Sun Mall (Tokyo, Japan).
+There have been two stage plays, both performed in Theater Sun Mall (Tokyo, Japan).
 The first was written and directed by Hosaka You.
 The second was written and directed by Ise Naohiro.
 The cast included Sakurai Keito as Shiro, Suehara Takuma as Kojiro, Mikami Shun as Anri, and Horikoshi Ryou as Saotome.

-A third stage play, written and directed by Hosaka You, was performed at the Theater Sun Mall (Tokyo, Japan) from 20 April 2019 to 29 April 2019.
+A third stage play, written and directed by Hosaka You, was performed at the Theater Sun Mall (Tokyo, Japan) from April 20 to 29, 2019.